lissarubi/markdown-preview.vim/README.md

 call plug#end()
 ```

+# Dependencies

-And install the PHP and Ruby languages.
+Install the PHP and Ruby languages.
 Using the package manager from your system.

 # Configuration